-If you do not know some details then you can easily ask your relatives.
-I will cover this subject asking your relatives for information later on.
+If you do not know some details then you can easily ask your relatives later on.

 Look Around The Home

-There are a number of things to consider before you interview.
-Firstly, how will you conduct the interview?
-Will it be by telephone, email, letter or visit them.
-All of these methods do cost money but the amount of details that you will glean from them will be worthwhile.
+All of these methods do cost money but the number of details that you will glean from them will be worthwhile.

 As I pointed out in the previous tip your relatives may have records that will be beneficial to you as well.

 If it is possible I feel visiting your relative is far better than a letter or a phone call.
 You will gain so much from this visit so it is only fair to spend some time with them.